lisharodrigues/Sign-Language-Recognition/README.md

-Here's a sample GitHub README for your Sign Language Recognition system project:

----

 # Sign Language Recognition System

 This project is a **Sign Language Recognition system** that uses **LSTM-based deep neural networks** for real-time recognition of hand gestures.
 It aims to bridge the communication gap for people with hearing and speech impairments by translating hand gestures into text or speech using advanced machine learning techniques.